jmikedupont2/jetson-docker/00-cuda-test/README.md

 # Cuda sample test in docker

 This is only a test.
-Not necessary to run cuda in docker.
+Not necessary to run cuda sample in docker.